noxdafox/pebble/doc/index.rst

       Waits for all workers to exit, must not be called before calling either *close()*, *stop()* or *kill()*.
       If *timeout* is set and some worker is still running after it expired a TimeoutError will be raised, a timeout of 0 will return immediately.

+.. class:: pebble.ProcessFuture()

+   This class inherits from *concurrent.futures.Future*.
+The only difference with the parent class is the possibility to cancel running call.

+   .. function:: cancel()

+      Cancel a running or enqueued call.
+If the call has already completed then the method will return False, otherwise the call will be cancelled and the method will return True.
+If the call is running, the process executing it will be stopped allowing to reclaim its resources.

 .. decorator:: synchronized([lock])